-PATIENT CHARACTERISTICS: Patients must be able to complete the questionnaires in English.
-If they are not able to complete questionnaires in English, patients may be registered to SWOG-9133 without participating in SWOG-9208."
+Patient characteristics: patients must be able to complete the questionnaires in English.
+If they are not able to complete questionnaires in English, patients may be registered to SWOG-9133 without participating in SWOG-9208.'

-The Symptom and Personal Information Questionnaire #1, the Cancer Rehabilitation Evaluation System Short Form (CARES-SF) and Cover Sheet must be completed prior to registration and randomization on SWOG-9133.38 personnel.
-In some trials, the baseline PRO assessment is required before randomisation as an eligibility criterion.29 This helps to ensure there will be a valid baseline questionnaire from all patients, which is essential for calculation of change scores, or inclusion as a covariate in modelling longitudinal PRO data.
-For unblinded trials, this also ensures PRO data are collected before participants are aware of the randomisation which may affect some aspects of the participant's response, e.g. anxiety/emotional well-being.39 In the absence of such an eligibility criterion, there is a risk that the baseline assessment may be conducted after randomisation but before the intervention is administered, resulting in detection bias.
-The maximum time between this assessment and randomization should be defined and should not be too long.
+The Symptom and Personal Information Questionnaire #1, the Cancer Rehabilitation Evaluation System Short Form and Cover Sheet must be completed prior to registration and randomisation on SWOG-9133.3 personnel.
+In some trials, the baseline PRO assessment is required before randomisation as an eligibility criterion.30 This helps to ensure there will be a valid baseline questionnaire from all patients, which is essential for calculation of change scores, or inclusion as a covariate in modelling longitudinal PRO data.
+For unblinded trials, this also ensures PRO data are collected before participants are aware of the randomisation which may affect some aspects of the participant's response, for example, anxiety/emotional well-being.40 In the absence of such an eligibility criterion, there is a risk that the baseline assessment may be conducted after randomisation but before the intervention is administered, resulting in detection bias.
+The maximum time between this assessment and randomisation should be defined and should not be too long.